-The exact content identifier number (CIN) that matches the level of tray or sack must be used in the barcode and barcode numeric line on barcoded tray or sack labels.
+[1-26-14] The exact content identifier number (CIN) that matches the level of tray or sack must be used in the barcode and its numeric line on barcoded tray or sack labels.
 The required second line of information that corresponds to the CIN must appear on the human-readable content line of the label.
-The human-readable content line is automatically printed when labels are obtained through the PASSPORT system or ordered on Form 1578-B for printing at the Label Printing Center in Topeka, Kansas.
+The human-readable content line is automatically printed when labels are obtained by mailers through the CLDS system (clds.usps.com).
 A footnote at the end of the content line information means that the mailer must add appropriate information when ordering and printing tray and sack labels.
-Any mailer using mixed AADC trays human-readable content line for those content lines marked with a footnote.
 See Exhibit 6.2.4.